Steven Soderbergh: Entrepreneurship

 In 2018, Soderbergh launched a Bolivian grape spirit brand called "Singani 63".
 In 2014, he had teamed up with a distillery based in Tarija, Casa Real and became the sole exporter of the spirit from the mountains of Bolivia.
-Singani is a traditional spirit of Bolivia, and Soderberg doesn’t like to label singani a brandy, because he says, "Millennials hate brandy."
-To demonstrate this he created a very short iPhone/YouTube video, "Brandy VS Singani 63", that asks people to give their thoughts regarding brandy and Singani 63.
+Singani is a traditional spirit of Bolivia, and Soderbergh doesn't like to label singani a brandy, because he says, "Millennials hate brandy."
+To demonstrate this, he created a very short iPhone/YouTube video, "Brandy VS Singani 63", that asks people to give their thoughts regarding brandy and Singani 63.